 (a) The Employer and the Union agree to establish Occupational Health and Safety Committees (OH&S) at all facilities.
 The composition will be determined locally through management and stewards.
 When such committees are formed, they may encompass the employees of more than one bargaining unit.
 These committees will meet at least monthly, to make recommendations on unsafe, hazardous, or dangerous conditions with the aim of preventing and reducing risk of occupational injury and illness.
-A copy of all minutes of the OH&S Committees shall be sent to the Union and the Employer.
+A copy of all minutes of the OH&S Committees shall be sent to the Provincial Joint Occupational Health and Safety Committee as well as to the Union and the Employer.